Additional Costs You Are Expected to Pay When Buying Condo Properties

 One thing is for sure: buying a condo unit doesn’t come cheap.

-Even if purchase by cash isn’t required — but gets perks such as steep discount and preferential treatment – a fraction of cost as down payment may still require mortgage loans to cover cash deficiency on hand.
+Even if purchase by cash isn’t required — but gets perks such as steep discount and preferential treatment – a fraction of cost as down payment may still need mortgage loans to cover cash deficiency on hand.

 It’s not unusual for buyers to take the route of availing of housing loans from banks or government pension funds to get that dream fulfilled.
-Yet the decision often leaves the buyer with higher cash liability as he or she gets to pay more interest for the condo in an installment scheme, but also pay interest for the bank loan.
+Yet the decision often leaves the buyer with higher cash liability as he or she gets to pay more interest for the condo in an installment scheme, but also pay attention to the bank loan.
 And we’re not yet even in the topic of other extra expenses associated with buying condos!

 So what are the other costs expected to pay when I buy a condo unit?

 Many Filipinos who have dipped their toes into buying a condo unit out of persuasion from agents did not think long and deep enough.
-They don’t have enough cash or other income streams, even if the condo unit itself can become an income generator through lease income, Airbnb accommodation or appreciate its initial value as location becomes more attractive.
+They don’t have enough cash or other income streams, even if the condo unit itself can become an income generator through lease income, Airbnb accommodation, or appreciate its initial value as location becomes more attractive.

-Behind in their amortization payments, they have given up ownership as their long desired home got swallowed into foreclosure.
+Behind in their amortization payments, they have given up ownership as their long-desired home got swallowed into foreclosure.

-So even if the agent says the you only need to pay P6,000 every month, don’t fall for such promises — there will always be expenses you can’t avoid from paying.
+So even if the agent says you only need to pay P6,000 every month, don’t fall for such promises — there will always be expenses you can’t avoid from paying.

-According to Arlyn Santos, national treasurer of Real Estate Brokers Association of the Philippines, such fees are not really hidden as they come directly next in the agenda soon as a buyer commits to buying a condo unit.
+According to Arlyn Santos, national treasurer of Real Estate Brokers Association of the Philippines, such fees are not hidden as they come directly next in the agenda soon as a buyer commits to buying a condo unit.